-Where U.S. exporters are in any doubt about what quarantine prohibitions or restrictions may apply to foods that they are interested in exporting to Australia, they are encouraged to contact AQIS prior to shipment.
+Where U.S. exporters are in any doubt about which quarantine prohibitions or restrictions may apply to foods that they are interested in exporting to Australia, they are encouraged to contact DoA Biosecurity prior to shipment.

+Imported Food Program

+Department of Agriculture - Biosecurity

-Imported Food Program Australian Quarantine and Inspection Service GPO Box 858 Canberra, ACT 2601 Tel: +61-2-6272 5488 Fax: +61-2-6272 5423 Email: Imported Food
+GPO Box 858

+Canberra, ACT 2601

+Tel: +61-2-6272 5488 Fax: +61-2-6272 4023 Email: Imported Food

-The IFIS is jointly run by the AQIS and FSANZ, with FSANZ advising on food risk assessment policy for the program and AQIS having operational responsibility for inspection and sampling.
+The IFIS is jointly run by the DoA Biosecurity and FSANZ, with FSANZ advising on food risk assessment policy for the program and DoA Biosecurity having operational responsibility for inspection and sampling.

-Authorized AQIS offices carry out inspections of food against Australian requirements.
+Authorized DoA Biosecurity officers carry out inspections of food against Australian requirements.
 The standards applied are those set down in the ANZFSC and these same standards apply to foods manufactured in Australia.

 When food is imported into Australia, it is placed into one of two inspection categories.
-These categories determine the frequency with which the food will be inspected.
+These categories determine the frequency with which the food will be inspected and the appropriate testing regime.
 The categories are: (1) risk, and (2) surveillance.
-FSANZ advises AQIS, based on a risk assessment process, which food belongs in which category.
+FSANZ advises DoA Biosecurity, based on a risk assessment process, which food belongs in which category.
 These food inspection categories are regularly reviewed by FSANZ.

 Risk category food: FSANZ categorizes food as 'risk' if it has the potential to pose a medium to high risk to public health.
-FSANZ advise AQIS of the risk category for food, which determines the frequency with which it will be inspected and the appropriate testing regime.
-Risk food is referred to AQIS by Customs at a rate of 100% of consignments.
+Risk food is referred to DoA Biosecurity by Customs at a rate of 100% of consignments.

-Risk food is initially inspected and tested at a rate of 100% against a published list of potential hazards-including microorganisms and contaminants.
+Risk food is initially inspected and tested at a rate of 100% against a published list of potential hazards-including micro-organisms and contaminants.
 Once five consecutive consignments have passed inspection, the inspection rate is reduced to 25%; after a further 20 consecutive passes, the inspection rate is reduced to 5%.